TradencyDev/WarpTest/README.md

 ### Method: Subscribe
 This method allows to subscribe to messages.
 Both single and stream of messages.
-Simply pass a delegte (cllback) that will handle the incoming message(s).
+Simply pass a delegate (callback) that will handle the incoming message(s).
 The implementation uses `await` and does not block the continuation of the code execution.

 **Parameters**:
 - handler - Mandatory.
-Delegte (callback) that will handle the incoming messages
+Delegate (callback) that will handle the incoming messages
 - Channel - Mandatory.
 See Main concepts
 - Group - Optional.
 See Main concepts
 - clientDisplayName - Optional.
 See Main concepts

 Initialize `Subscriber` with server address from code: